Food safety regulations

 - Allergen information will be extended to non-prepacked foods and catering situations with flexibility in how businesses provide this to consumers

-- Added water in certain meat and fishery products will need to be shown in the name of the food if it makes up more than 5% of the final product
+- Added water in certain meat and fishery products will need to be shown in the name of the food if it makes up more than 5 per cent of the final product